Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 === The Machinery: Lattices and Fixpoints

-To make this rigorous, we rely on two mathematical concepts: *Lattices* and *Fixpoints*.
+Two mathematical concepts make this rigorous: *Lattices* and *Fixpoints*.

 A *Lattice* provides a standard way to combine information.
-If one path of code says `x` is positive, and another says `x` is zero, the lattice tells us how to merge these facts (e.g., into "non-negative").
+If one code path says `x` is positive and another says `x` is zero, the lattice tells us how to merge these facts (into "non-negative").
-It defines an order of precision: some abstract values are more precise than others.
+It defines precision ordering: some abstract values are more precise than others.

-A *Fixpoint* is the stable state of our analysis.
+A *Fixpoint* is the stable state of analysis.
 When analyzing loops, we cannot unroll them infinitely.
-Instead, we iterate our analysis until the abstract facts stop changing.
+Instead, we iterate until abstract facts stop changing.
-Because our lattices are finite (or have finite height), we are guaranteed to reach this stable state in finite time.
+Because our lattices have finite height, we reach this stable state in finite time.

-In our geometric framework, this approach allows us to trade the discrete for the continuous:
+This approach trades discrete for continuous:
-+ A *state* is a single point in a 256-dimensional hyperspace.
++ A *state* is a point in 256-dimensional hyperspace.
 + A *property* (like "no overflow") is a region in this space.
-+ The *program* is a trajectory that moves points through this space.
++ The *program* is a trajectory moving points through space.

-Verification, then, is no longer about simulation.
+Verification is no longer simulation.
-It is about geometry.
+It is geometry.
-To prove safety, we ask: "Does the set of all reachable states intersect with the set of error states?"
+To prove safety, we ask: "Do reachable states intersect error states?"
-By converting logic into geometry, we can answer these questions definitively for *all* inputs at once.
+Converting logic to geometry lets us answer this definitively for *all* inputs.

 == The Promise of Formal Methods

 Why does this matter?
-Because the cost of failure is no longer just a crashed app; it is a crashed economy or a lost life.
+Because failure costs are no longer just crashed apps.
+They are crashed economies or lost lives.
-Formal methods, once the domain of academic theory, are now the only way to secure the foundations of our digital world.
+Formal methods, once purely academic, are now essential for securing our digital world.

-+ *Hardware Verification*: Intel and AMD use these techniques to ensure that your CPU adds numbers correctly.
-A bug here is not patchable; it is a billion-dollar recall.
++ *Hardware Verification*: Intel and AMD use these techniques to ensure CPUs add numbers correctly.
+A bug here means billion-dollar recalls.
-+ *Smart Contracts*: Billions of dollars in DeFi are secured by symbolic analysis.
-In this world, code is law, and a single reentrancy bug can drain a vault in seconds.
++ *Smart Contracts*: Billions in DeFi are secured by symbolic analysis.
+Code is law here, and one reentrancy bug can drain a vault instantly.
-+ *Safety-Critical Systems*: The flight software of the Mars Rover and the control loops of nuclear reactors are verified, not just tested.
-Failures here are not just bugs; they are disasters.
-The Ariane 5 rocket exploded 40 seconds after launch due to an integer overflow.
-The Mars Climate Orbiter disintegrated because of a unit mismatch.
-When you are 140 million miles from Earth, you cannot push a hotfix.
++ *Safety-Critical Systems*: Mars Rover flight software and nuclear reactor control loops are verified, not just tested.
+Failures here are disasters.
+The Ariane 5 rocket exploded 40 seconds after launch from integer overflow.
+The Mars Climate Orbiter disintegrated from a unit mismatch.
+At 140 million miles from Earth, you cannot push a hotfix.

-By mastering these tools, you are not just learning a new algorithm.
+Mastering these tools means more than learning new algorithms.
-You are learning how to tame the infinite.
+It means learning to tame the infinite.

 == The Toolsmith's Craft

-This guide is written for those who want to build such tools.
+This guide is for those who want to build such tools.
-We will not just study the theory; we will forge a *Symbolic Analyzer* from scratch.
+We will not just study theory.
+We will forge a *Symbolic Analyzer* from scratch.
-To build a tool that is both precise and durable, we need the right materials.
+Building precise, durable tools requires the right materials.

 === Why Rust?
 Rust offers a combination rarely found in other languages: memory safety without garbage collection, an expressive type system, and algebraic data types.